opengeospatial/e-learning/source/wfs/text/operations.rst

       </wfs:member>
       </wfs:FeatureCollection>

+.. _wfs_getpropertyvalue:

 GetPropertyValue
 ---------------

+Returns the value of the feature property specified in the request.
+This operation is most useful when the server is being accessed over networks with limited bandwidth because it returns only the property value rather than the complete feature instance data.

 Request
 ^^^^^^^

-Returns the value of the feature property specified in the request.
-This operation is most useful when the server is being accessed over networks with limited bandwidth because it returns only the property value rather than the complete feature instance data.

 The following is an example of a GetPropertyValue request that contains a query action and is sent through the HTTP POST method.